How Do Free Apps Make Money [9 Monetization Methods]

 With each passing year, the freemium subscription model is becoming popular worldwide.
 According to SensorTower, U.S. revenue of the top 100 subscription apps increased by 21 percent in 2019, which means a growth of $4.6 million from $3.8 million.

 This monetization strategy is suitable for any industry.
 However, it is widely adopted by education, health, dating, and sports applications.

 All of these monetization models we have shared have their own pros and cons.
-Therefore, you should understand your target audience & competitors and then choose monetization methods
+Therefore, you should understand your target audience & competitors and then choose monetization methods effectively.

 It would be best if you share your potential audience and future goals with a mobile app development company before selecting proper monetization methods.